- How are pituitary tumors treated?

 Drugs for prolactin-secreting tumors (prolactinomas)

 Drugs called dopamine agonists, such as cabergoline and bromocriptine (Parlodel®), can often both stop prolactinomas from making too much prolactin and shrink these tumors.
 Both drugs work well, although cabergoline seems to work better and lasts longer than bromocriptine, so it doesn’t need to be taken as often.

 Most people with prolactinomas can control their prolactin levels with these medicines.
 The drugs also shrink most prolactin-secreting macroadenomas.
 In fact, these drugs work so well that surgery usually isn’t needed for prolactinomas.
 Only about 1 out of 5 of these tumors doesn’t shrink with treatment.
 Even if the tumor doesn’t shrink, these drugs often can keep prolactinomas from growing larger.
 If successful, the drug treatment may be continued for life.

 Possible side effects of these drugs include drowsiness, dizziness, nausea, vomiting, diarrhea or constipation, confusion, and depression.
 For women whose high prolactin levels had been causing infertility, these drugs may restore fertility.
 Cabergoline may cause fewer side effects than bromocriptine, but it might also increase the risk of heart valve problems.
 However, this is rare when taking this drug for prolactinomas.

 Drugs for growth hormone-secreting tumors

-Both drugs can have minor side effects, such as nausea, vomiting, diarrhea, stomach pain, dizziness, headache, and pain at the site of injection.
+These drugs can have side effects, such as a slowed heart rate, nausea, vomiting, diarrhea, stomach pain, dizziness, headache, and pain at the site of injection.
 Many of these side effects improve or even go away with time.
-They can also cause gallstones and may worsen diabetes if a person has it.
+They can also cause gallstones and may cause diabetes or worsen it if a person already has it.

 Growth hormone antagonists: Pegvisomant (Somavert®) is a newer drug that works by blocking the action of growth hormone on other cells.
 It is very effective in lowering blood IGF-1 levels, but it doesn’t block growth hormone secretion by the pituitary gland or shrink pituitary tumors.
 It has few side effects, although it can lower blood sugar levels and cause mild liver damage in some people.
 It is given by daily injection under the skin.